Dedham High School: Championships

-Dedham has had some sports success such as a D3 Wrestling state title in 2018.
+Dedham has had some sports success such as a D3 Wrestling state title in 2018 and 2026.
 The girls field hockey won several Tri Valley League and Bay State League titles in the 2000s, and also a state championship in 2003.
-Dedham football also went undefeated in the regular season in 1988 with a 10-0 record.
+Dedham football also went undefeated in the regular season in 1988 with a 10–0 record.

 In 2022, both the boys and girls varsity soccer teams played, but lost, in the state championships.

 Thanksgiving Day football rivalry

 Dedham High School began playing Norwood High School in an annual football contest in 1920.
 As of 2023, Dedham has won 42 games, Norwood has won 50, and there have been two ties.

 Over the years, there have been several notable incidents.
 In 1946, thousands of fans swarmed the field for about 20 minutes after a Norwood touchdown pass was brought back on an offensive interference penalty.
 During the closing minutes of the game, the crowd threw stones and other objects at the officials.
 The Dedham Police Department had to escort them off the field after the game.

 In 1956, seven boys from Norwood High School threw bottles of blue and white paint, the school colors, through the windows of Dedham's School Department administration building to celebrate their team's win the day before.
 While they admitted to the paint, they denied being involved with the smashing of 22 windows at Dedham High School on Thanksgiving Day.

-Several days after the assassination of John F. Kennedy, the 5th annual torchlight procession and rally was canceled the night before the game, but Dedham beat Norwood at home, 30-0.
+Several days after the assassination of John F. Kennedy, the 5th annual torchlight procession and rally was canceled the night before the game, but Dedham beat Norwood at home, 30–0.

 Mascot

 As the town of Dedham is the seat of Norfolk County, the school's athletic teams informally used the name "Shiretowners" until 1968.
-The name "Marauders" was officially adopted and an American Indian was chosen as the mascot.
+In that year, students voted on a new name for the school's mascot.
+Senior Kenneth Martin proposed the Marauders, after Merrill's Marauders, which were immortalized in the 1962 film of the same name.
+The proposal beat two other finalists and an American Indian was chosen as the mascot.
 The name and the colors of crimson and gray were retained, but the logo changed to a pirate in 2007.